MGtheDeveloper/aboutMe/README.md

 # aboutMe
 A Website about me.

-I just wanted to create a aimple page to show off my works and skills using a clound based infrastucture.
+I just wanted to create a simple page to show my works and skills using a clound based infrastucture.

 For this I am using a simple website with .html extension and I will be using AWS services to host this site.